 But how do we go about making sure that there is more diversity?
 Well in 2018, the Film Diversity Action Group produced a set of proposals to enrich film culture, film employment and improve social mobility by increasing diversity.
 The proposal stated that ‘within six years, 15% of employment in each film production should be Black, Asian and Ethnic Minority,’ and then ‘in 12 years, the 15% figure should apply to each department producing the film.’
 Sir Lenny Henry believes that one of the ways that we could increase the diversity within animation would be to ‘just scrap all these diversity schemes and initiatives and put some money where our mouth is.
 In fact, forget the mouth, let’s put our money where our Black, Asian and Ethnic Minority talent is.’
 To explain this he calls upon previous examples where the TV industry have tried to improve their bias; ‘When Channel 4 and the BBC wanted to increase the programmes they make out of London, in other words, increase regional diversity, they did not launch a single diversity scheme or mentoring scheme.
 They put their money where their mouth is and commissioned programmes and productions out of London.’
 If productions did this then we could easily reach the 15% within 6 years, and 15% within 12 years statistics.

 But how does this affect small studios and organisations like us?
 Well, let’s face it, we are embarrassingly white as an organisation.
 We get very few applications from Black, Asian and Ethnic Minority people.
 We have decided to look deeper at why that is and focus on education and aspiration into the creative industries.
 In October 2019 Steve, Giggle’s creative director and founder, began mentoring a local young Black, Asian and Ethnic Minority individual who was interested in getting into the film industry.
 The programme was run by independent newspaper Bristol 24/7 and educational platform, Boomsatsuma.
 The 4 participants in the programme had 6 months to learn, plan and produce a short film about Bristol with the help and support of their mentor.
 This was a great chance for Steve to pass on some of the extensive knowledge that he has acquired over the last 20 years in the creative industries.
 The finished films were then premiered to a room of industry experts and influential people from Channel 4, BBC and other media organisations.
 In December 2019 we partnered up with Cephas Williams and his amazing campaign, ‘56 Black Men’.
 Cephas needed some help with graphics for his first large scale event and we were happy to support by sponsoring this element of the show.
-We have recently joined Creative Access an organisation that helps under-represented communities into the creative industries.
+We have recently joined Creative Access an organisation that helps under-represented communities into the creative industries. to make the creative industries as representative as the society in which we live.
 We are constantly working to find new ways that we can encourage people into the creative industry which historically lacks diversity.
 This could be the stepping stone that helps to get more Black, Asian and Ethnic minority individuals into the creative industry.

 As an organisation, we will endeavour to become more diverse and create more roles for Black, Asian and Ethnic Minority individuals within our company or provide help to get into other companies and organisations.
 And if other creative companies also do this then it may be possible to meet Film Diversity Action Groups proposal.
 If you would like to contact us about this, please email firstname.lastname@example.org